Brief bio about Tina Park:

 A longer version:

 Tina is dedicated towards the promotion of Canadian-Korean relations, both through her scholarly work and in public sphere.
 The 2013 CAN-KOR conference at Munk School of Global Affairs, celebrating the 50th anniversary of diplomatic relations between Korea and Canada, was a natural culmination of her doctoral research.
+Tina continues to participate in the annual Canada-Korea Forum, aimed at advancing bilateral relations in trade, defence and cyber security.

 In June 2015, Tina organized a full-day conference with the Hon.
 Hugh Segal, Master of Massey College, on strategic partnership between Canada and the Republic of Korea in the 21st century.
 This conference featured a keynote address by His Excellency Dae-Shik Jo, South Korean Ambassador to Canada, and panels on the CKFTA, defence & strategy, and immigration & education.
 It also involved a special luncheon address by the Hon.
 Justice Michael Kirby who wrote the UN report on the Commission of Inquiry on the Democratic People’s Republic of Korea.
 Tina is a frequent commentator in the media on issues related to Canadian foreign policy, inter-Korean relations, North Korea’s nuclear weapons program and Canadian-Korean relations.
 Since 2013, Tina has participated in the annual Canada-Korea Forum, a track 1.5 discussion between the two countries, specializing in Canadian-Korean defense relations.
 Her latest book chapter on the past, present and future of Canadian-Korean defense relations can be found in Mutual Security in the Asia-Pacific: Roles for Australia, Canada and South Korea, co-published by CIGI & Asan Policy Institute, 2015.
 (Available for purchase here.)